-“You gotta be kidding me,” was my first thought, upon seeing a video of President Rodrigo Duterte kissing an overseas Filipino worker (OFW) at an event in Seoul over the weekend.
+“You’ve gotta be kidding me,” was my first thought upon seeing a video of President Rodrigo Duterte kissing an overseas Filipino worker (OFW) at an event in Seoul over the weekend.

-I played the video again — at least twice — just to make sure my eyes weren’t fooling me.
+I played the video again — twice — just to make sure my eyes weren’t fooling me.

-I should have been used to it by now.
-After all, this is the dude who once ordered the military to shoot female rebels in their vaginas, the same man who once jokingly said he should have been the first to rape an Australian missionary, the same guy who insisted on holding the hand of then-Undersecretary of Agriculture Bernadette Romulo-Puyat, even if the lady looked like she’d rather be in Antarctica than hold his damn hands.
-He’s also the same man who said he should be paid more because he was responsible for two wives.
+I should be used to it by now.
+This is, after all, the man who once ordered the military to shoot female rebels in their vaginas, who once jokingly said he should have been the first to rape an Australian missionary, who insisted on holding the hand of then-Undersecretary of Agriculture Bernadette Romulo-Puyat, even though she looked as if she’d rather have been in Antarctica.
+He’s the man who argued he should be paid more because he was responsible for two wives.

-“He was just trying to make the OFWs happy,” defended his fanatics, who have earned the nickname DDS (Diehard Duterte Supporters).
+“He was just trying to make the OFWs happy,” said his fanatics, who have earned the nickname DDS (Diehard Duterte Supporters).